kbtrotman/hiveFS/README.md

 This is somewhat of a bold statemnt, but it comes from what HiveFS truly is.
 Clustered filesystems use raft consensus to write data and control locking.
 In the engineering world, Software Defined storage is a superset of clustered filesystems which enables some vitualized components.
-This is what HiveFS is, but in addition, it is slightly more unusualy than traditional SDS in that it actually tricks the O/S kernel into thinking it's only one local disk, when it's actually many remote network-base filesystems in the same style as traditional SDS.
+This is what HiveFS is, but in addition, it is slightly more unusual than traditional SDS in that it actually tricks the O/S kernel into thinking it's only one local disk, when it's actually many remote network-base filesystems in the same style as traditional SDS.
 On the backend, all data is stored in one global virtual de-dupe pool.
 In addition, SDS usually is a signle tree design shared between